UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I run hot water through my faucet filter?

 No, you should never run hot water through the active filter setting.
-Hot water effectively melts the dense carbon block inside the cartridge, completely destroying its capabilities and immediately releasing trapped contaminants back into your drinking glass.
-Always flip the diverter lever back to the “unfiltered” stream when you require hot water for washing dishes or wiping down counters.
+Hot water effectively melts the dense carbon block inside the cartridge, destroying its capabilities and releasing trapped contaminants back into your glass.
+Always flip the diverter lever to the “unfiltered” stream when you require hot water for washing dishes or wiping down counters.

 Why is black water coming out of my newly installed faucet filter?